12 min read

 2. Use Professional Vocabulary as Intimacy

 The best hockey romances develop a private language.
 Medical terms, hockey slang, journalistic shorthand; these become the vocabulary of intimacy.
 When characters translate professional language into emotional truth, readers feel the connection.
+The Ice and Instinct series uses this technique as a signature element across every book.

 3. Make the Setting Earn Its Keep